 The government initially put up a detailed notification announcing the mandatory requirement of Aadhaar, and pulled it down the next day stating that Aadhaar is in fact, not mandatory for NHPS.

 Union Health Minister J P Nadda confirmed that “we will provide services to all eligible beneficiaries with or without Aadhaar cards.”
 Alternative government-issued IDs such as Ration Card, Voter ID Card, MGNREGA Card, can be produced, in case the beneficiary does not have an Aadhaar.
+According to circular, implementation agencies will be accountable for setting up Aadhaar enrollment centres for those who without an Aadhaar.

 What did the government say earlier?